Global Employment Outsourcing FAQs

 Using independent contractors internationally can be a quick way to add talent in new markets.
-But it also comes with substantial compliance risk if you’re not familiar with the nuances of the local employment laws.
+But it also comes with international staffing challenges and substantial compliance risk if you’re not familiar with the nuances of the local employment laws.

 When governments evaluate worker misclassification, one of the areas they assess is how employees are supervised.
 If you're managing independent contractors under the same supervision and on the same job site as full-time employees, this may raise a red flag during any government audit, and your company could face consequences for employee misclassification.

 If your contractor is performing in the same capacity as your employees, it’s a good idea to hire them as an employee to avoid misclassification.

 How fast can Safeguard Global hire someone in a new market?